-(Note: If you’re celebrating in an area that isn’t served by Operation Red Nose, like in Surrey or the City of Vancouver, even if your final destination is within an area served by the program, unfortunately, in most cases, you’re out of luck!
+(Note: If you’re celebrating in an area that isn’t served by Operation Red Nose, like in the City of Vancouver, even if your final destination is within an area served by the program, unfortunately, in most cases, you’re out of luck!
 Service is just available starting in the region where you drink.)

 When you phone for the service you’ll be asked for the number of people needing rides, the location of your restaurant, bar or residence of the party, and the destination(s) you want to be driven home to.
 You might also be asked the make of your vehicle and if it’s a standard or automatic.
 You’ll then be given an approximate time of pickup (and the time is only approximate, and could vary by as much as an hour or more, but usually less).

 When it comes time for your ride home a team of three volunteers shows up.
 One drives you and your car to your home, a second is a passenger in your car (so you aren’t alone with a single stranger), and the third follows behind in their own vehicle (so they can pick up the team again and take them to the next place).